rtshkmr/mothernotes/security/webappSecurityNotes.md

    * whether you can make multiple request for the same connection or not
    * for 1.1 the HTTP header requires you to include the hostname

 HTTP supports both TCP and UDP, typically TCP is used as the underlying protocol.
-A 3 way handshake.
+A 3 way handshake for the TCP connection.

 ### netcat / curl / wireshark for http requests